 A shed’s foundation plays a role in determining how you can insulate it.
 For example, a shed resting on a concrete slab will need to be lifted off the foundation or torn out floorboards to insulate properly.
 In contrast, a raised wooden foundation provides easier access for insulation.

-There are many insulation products and options on the market these days.
+There are many insulation products and options on the market these days for sheds.
 The merits and benefits of insulation vary based on price, material, and R-value (which dictates how well the material insulates.)
 Your local home improvement centre will usually carry some variation of these options:

 Fibreglass or Mineral Wool